SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 There are a few mod settings that must be adjusted according to your player YAML file:
 - _Rain World Remix_ must be enabled.
 - If the `Game state` setting is not a `Vanilla` state, then _More Slugcats Expansion_ must be enabled.
-- The `Passage progress without Survivor` setting should match what is set in your _Rain World Remix_ settings.
-- If the `Gate Behavior` setting is not set to `Key Only`, then `Monk-style karma gates` in your _Rain World Remix_ settings should be enabled.

 ## 5. Join an Archipelago room